-- That this education should take place within a diverse college community.
-The selection of students should ensure representation from regions and social groups that reflect the wide range of tensions among and between peoples.
+- Education should take place within a diverse college community.
+Students should be selected from regions and social groups that reflect the wide range of tensions among and between people.

-- That this education requires active promotion of intercultural understanding and the development of genuine concern for others founded on shared life experiences, and cooperative and collaborative living.
-This includes reflective dialogue on global issues and critical and courageous engagement in the pursuit of peace.
+- Education requires active promotion of intercultural understanding and the development of genuine concern for others, founded on shared life experiences, and cooperative and collaborative living.
+This includes talking about and engaging with global issues in the pursuit of peace.

-- That physical fitness and a healthy lifestyle are integral to the balanced development of the whole person.
-Unhealthy lifestyles limit human potential and hinder progress in all dimensions of development.
+- Physical fitness and a healthy lifestyle are integral to developing a balanced person.
+Unhealthy lifestyles limit human potential.

-- That community interaction is placed at the heart of college/school life.
+- Community interaction is at the heart of college/school life.
 This requires the full and active participation of all members of the school or college.

-- That students are able to engage in continuing, positive action towards issues of sustainability, on both an institutional and individual level.
+- Students should be able to take positive action around issues of sustainability on both an institutional and individual level.

-- That opportunities for students to practice personal initiative, self discipline and responsibility, to manage risk and embrace challenge must be provided.
-Where appropriate, these opportunities are supported by a reassuring adult presence.
+- Students must have opportunities to practice personal initiative, self-discipline and responsibility, and to manage risk and embrace challenges.
+Where appropriate, these opportunities need to be supported by a reassuring adult presence.

-- That recognition is given to the fact that each individual possesses unique talents and abilities.
-Programmes should exist in each college which enable all selected students to fulfill their potential.
+- Recognition is given to the fact that individuals possess unique talents and abilities.
+Programmes should exist in each school/college which help students fulfill their potential.